CNES/S1Tiling/docs/files.rst

         - Value

       * - ``ACQUISITION_DATETIME``
-        - time of the first S1 image
+        - time of the first S1 image (in UTC format since v1.1)
       * - ``DEM_LIST``
         - List of DEM (SRTM currently) tiles used to generate the file
       * - ``FLYING_UNIT_CODE``